H2Swine/flac/man/flac.md

 **-S** {\#\|\#x\|\#s\|X}, **\--seekpoint**={\#\|\#x\|\#s\|X}
 :	Sets seekpoint(s), overriding the default choice of one per ten seconds
 	('-s 10s').
-Several -S options may be given; the resulting SEEKTABLE will contain all the seekpoints (duplicates removed), max 32768.
+When several -S options are given, the resulting SEEKTABLE will contain all the seekpoints (duplicates removed), max 32768.
 	Seekpoints will be added as follows: \# for one at that sample number, ignored if exceeding the total sample count; \#x for \# evenly spaced